 US patent attorney

-Stephen Bang is a foreign legal consultant at Kim & Chang.
+Stephen T Bang is a foreign legal consultant at Kim & Chang.
 He is a member of the California Bar and registered to practise before the US Patent and Trademark Office.
 Before joining Kim & Chang, Mr Bang practised in the United States, handling IP matters including patent, trademark and copyright litigation, as well as patent and trademark prosecution.
-Before practising law, Mr Bang was co-founder of a start-up which provided IT consulting, including database software solutions and information systems security.
+Previous to that, Mr Bang was co-founder of a start-up which provided IT consulting, including database software solutions and information systems security.

 Ho Yeon Lee